Andria: History

 About 800 people from Andria perished during the First World War, and they were commemorated in the Monument to the Fallen in the Remembrance Park inaugurated in 1930.

 Four podestà governed Andria during Fascism: Pasquale Cafaro, Ernesto Fuzio, Hon.
 Consalvo Ceci, and Marco Jeva.
 During the fascist regime, some lands (Montegrosso, Trojanelli) were divided among the veterans of the First World War.
 After the armistice of 1943, the city suffered devastation by the Germans until the arrival of the Allied troops.

 After the Second World War, in March 1946, due to the refusal of a local company to hire four veterans, a peasant revolt broke out, involving the seizure of some landowners and the erection of barricades.
 There were bloody clashes with the police forces, and it seemed that an agreement had been reached: but at the moment of the speech that the famous union leader Giuseppe Di Vittorio was to give, a gunshot was fired, reigniting the disorder: the Porro family palace, large landowners of the city, was stormed, and two elderly sisters (Carolina and Luisa Porro) were lynched.
 The army was subsequently sent in, which managed to quell the rebellion with harsh repression.
 A period of economic crisis ensued, forcing several inhabitants to emigrate.

 From the 1950s onwards, there was a gradual economic recovery, favored by the inauguration in 1965 of the Bari-Barletta railway line, which connected Bari with the municipalities of the hinterland of the northern province.
 In 2004, the new province of Barletta-Andria-Trani was established (then activated in 2009); the city left the province of Bari, although the city of Bari has always been and continues to be a reference point for Andria and the other cities of northern Bari (see also the frequency of the University by many young people).

-On April 30, 2011, its postal code changed from 70031 to 76123.
+On 30 April 2011 its postal code changed from 70031 to 76123.

-On July 12, 2016, Andria made national and international headlines due to the railway accident that occurred in the countryside between Andria and Corato, resulting in 23 deaths and 57 injuries.
+On 12 July 2016 Andria made national and international headlines following the Andria–Corato train collision that occurred in the countryside between Andria and Corato, resulting in 23 deaths and 57 injuries.
 To date, it represents the most serious accident ever to occur on the railways of Apulia and one of the most serious in the history of Italian railways.